+4. Raster scan ambiguities.
 In this section we give a complete characterization of the raster scan ambiguities other than the scaling factor and the affine phase ambiguity (1)-(2), including the arithmetically progressing phase factor inherited from the block phases and the raster grid pathology which has a τ -periodic structure of $\tau \times \tau$ degrees of freedom.
-We will use the notation in Section 2.
+We will resume the set-up of section 2.

 Before we state the general result.
-Let us consider two simple examples to illustrate each type of ambiguity separately.
+Let us consider two examples of the undershifting schemes to illustrate each type of ambiguity separately.